publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch25/m__us_usc_t25_s2302.md

     (b) __Minimum amount for payment__

-    No payment shall be made to a person under subsection (a) of this section with respect to any unauthorized disbursement from the trust estate of a deceased Indian if—
+    No payment shall be made to a person under subsection (a) with respect to any unauthorized disbursement from the trust estate of a deceased Indian if—

         (1) the total amount of unauthorized disbursements from such trust estate was less than $50; or